yiisoft/yii2/framework/UPGRADE.md

 * Uploaded file retrieve methods have been moved from `yii\http\UploadedFile` to `yii\web\Request`.
 You should use `Request::getUploadedFileByName()` instead of `UploadedFile::getInstanceByName()` and `Request::getUploadedFilesByName()` instead of `UploadedFile::getInstancesByName()`.
   Instead of `UploadedFile::getInstance()` and `UploadedFile::getInstances()` use construction `$model->load(Yii::$app->request->getUploadedFiles())`.
+* `yii\web\Request::$pathInfo` refactored to be an array of path parts (separated by '/') instead of string.
+Make sure you process its value correctly while implementing your own URL parsing or creating custom URL rules.

 Upgrade from Yii 2.0.12